tinagrillo/ChicagoBikeTrips/README.md

 GROUP BY day_of_week
 ORDER BY percent desc

--- The next set of queries will dive into users who use classic bikes, electric bikes, and docked bikes:
+-- The next set of queries will dive into users who use CLASSIC bikes, ELECTRIC bikes, and DOCKED bikes:

---testing out simple query to display total users grouped by member/casual and choice of bike:
+--testing out simple query to display total users grouped by member/casual and bike type:

 SELECT count(member_casual) as users, rideable_type, member_casual
 FROM `bikes-407115.TripData.February`